LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 In C this is the best way to accomplish data hiding.
 If a variable is out of scope then it can't be modified or referenced.
-This has the benefit of reducing what can be courrupted and makes debugging easier.
+This has the benefit of reducing what can be corrupted and makes debugging easier.
 For the most part, this is as simple as declaring the variable at the point of first use for automatic storage variables.
 However, C has some other neat features that makes this rule slightly more complicated.